 Discussion Section Attendance: Attendance at discussion section is mandatory, and you must attend the one for which you are registered.

-Homeworks: There will be approximately ten written homework assignments during the semester.
+Homeworks: There will be approximately twelve written homework assignments during the semester.

-Homework problems assigned on the course website will be turned in through Canvas before any discussion sections begin.
+Homework problems are assigned on the course website and will be turned in via paper copy in discussion section.

-The first half of the discussion sections will generally focus on reviewing lecture, completing at least one additional homework problem, discussing the homework, and reviewing the projects.
-It is essential that you work on the problem sets before the discussion section in which they will be discussed---both to maximize the benefit you get from the discussion and so that you can contribute to the discussion.
+The first half of the discussion sections will generally focus on reviewing lecture, completing at least one additional homework problem, and discussing the homework.
+It is essential that you complete the homework before discussion section---both to maximize the benefit you get from the discussion and so that you can contribute to the discussion.